Jourdaine Fletcher: NEROCA

 In September 2022, Fletcher continued his stay in India and signed with I-League club NEROCA.

 Return to Montego Bay United

 In January 2024, Fletcher returned to Montego Bay United.

+Haiphong

+On 9 February 2026, Fletcher joined Haiphong for the 2025–26 season.

 International career

 Fletcher made his international senior team debut in 2017 against the United States in a 1–0 defeat.
 He then scored his first goal for his country against Bermuda on 11 March 2020 in their 2–0 friendly win.